-Make sure the female dog is ready to breed.
-A female dog can breed after her first heat at around 6 months old.
+The first thing you should do is ensure the female dog is ready to breed.
+A female dog can breed during her very first heat.
 However, most dog breeders actually wait until a female dog has gone through 3 or 4 menstruation cycles.
 That way, the female dog is fully physically ready to endure the taxing experience of pregnancy.

 Don't worry, this process doesn't have to be too procedural.
-You can hang out, play, cuddle, and walk your dogs just the way you usually do.
-A happy dog means a healthy dog.
+You can hang out, play, cuddle, and walk your dogs the way you usually do.
+A happy dog means a healthy dog!
 And healthy dogs make more healthy dogs.
-So be sure to keep both the female and male dog on a very healthy and wholesome diet while they are in the breeding process.
+So be sure to keep both the female and male dogs on a very healthy and wholesome diet while they're in the breeding process.

 How to React When Your Dog is Pregnant

-Take your dog to the vet if you suspect she is pregnant.
-Be sure to take her for checkups throughout and after her pregnancy.
+Take your dog to the vet if you suspect she's pregnant.

 Cuddle your dog when she is looking for affection!